prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 # Prebid Server - Adding a New Bidder in Go
 {: .no_toc}

-RevRevThank you for contributing a bid adapter to the open source Prebid Server project.
+Thank you for contributing a bid adapter to the open source Prebid Server project.
 Each new adapter gives publishers more options for monetizing their inventory and strengthens the header bidding community.

 This document guides you through the process of developing a new bid adapter for your bidding server.
 We encourage you to look at [existing bid adapters](https://github.com/prebid/prebid-server/tree/master/adapters) for working examples and practical guidance.
 You can also ask us questions by [submitting a GitHub issue](https://github.com/prebid/prebid-server/issues/new).